Basketball moves: Backdoor

 A backdoor play is when a player without the ball gets behind the defense and receives a pass for an easy score.
 This can be executed if the defenders are unaware of the open space behind them.
 Also, when a defender strongly commits on defense (e.g. tries to steal or deny a pass), they are vulnerable to a backdoor play.

 Alley-oop

 An alley-oop is an offensive play which involves one teammate lofting the ball up near the rim in anticipation of another teammate jumping up to catch and dunk it.
 Because this move requires both teammates to know what the other is thinking, the alley-oop is a rare and exciting play.
 The alley-oop first dates back to the mid-1950s when K. C. Jones and Bill Russell teamed up to perform it while they were college teammates.
-Point guard Chris Paul, and big men Blake Griffin and DeAndre Jordan, were known for their spectacular alley-oops; during their shared time with the Los Angeles Clippers their team earned the name "Lob City".
-Another notable duo known for using this play is LeBron James and Dwyane Wade during their time at the Miami Heat.
+Point guard Chris Paul, and big men Blake Griffin and DeAndre Jordan, were known for their spectacular alley-oops; during their shared time with the Los Angeles Clippers their team earned the name "Lob City."
+Another notable duo known for using this play is LeBron James and Dwyane Wade during their time with the Miami Heat.